Skip to Content

 The 45,000-square-foot building includes more than 2,500 objects that represent automotive, aviation, and mass transit history in Virginia and beyond.

-The Virginia Museum of Transportation is open Tuesdays through Saturdays from 10 am – 5 pm and on Sundays from 1 – 5 pm.
+The Virginia Museum of Transportation is open Tuesdays through Saturdays from 10 am – 5 pm and Sundays from 1 – 5 pm.
 Admission is $12.66 for adults and $10.55 for seniors, students, and kids 13-18.
 Kids under 13 are $8.44 and children under 3 are free.

 The museum is an easy walk from downtown Roanoke hotels and the Roanoke Valley Greenway.
-This is one of the best things to do in Roanoke, VA for train lovers.
+This is one of the best things to do in Roanoke VA for train lovers.

 Fuel Your DIY Dreams at Black Dog Salvage